Are you fed up of feeling fatigued and tired all the time?

 It’s really important not to skip meals.
 Overeating is not healthy, but neither is undereating.
-To function mentally and physically, you need to fuel the body the correct minerals and vitamins throughout the day.
+To function mentally and physically, you need to fuel the body with the correct minerals and vitamins throughout the day.
 When you skip a meal, your metabolism slows down and your body goes into survival mode which will tell your body to eat more next time.
 This can lead to bad food choices and leave you feeling sluggish.

-You could have and underactive thyroid
+You could have an underactive thyroid

 This will make you feel very tired.
 If you suspect you have an underactive thyroid, then seek advice from your GP.